 - Change foods slowly.
 Switch to your preferred brand / diet slowly, over a few days to a week.
 Start with mixing the old dog food with 1/8 or 1/4 of the the new one and increase the proportion at intervals.

 - Reward-based training is fun.
+Training a rescue dog may be slightly challenging, as they usually have previous learned behaviours.
 The earlier you start his training, the faster and easier it is for your dog to learn.
 Pay attention and keep an eye on him at all times.
-As soon as you spot him doing things you like, quickly reward these desirable behaviours by giving treats.
+As soon as you spot him doing things you like, quickly reward good behaviour by giving treats.

 - Be patient and understanding.
 Your dog may be a bit uneasy at first as he gets to know you – don’t force interactions.
 In the meantime, keep to the schedule you intend to maintain for feeding, walking, and training etc.